slotThe/slotThe.github.io/posts/bqn-json.md

 -->—which, let's be honest, will be the only kind of JSON that `Parse` ever gets to see—<!-- -->is to use *rank* 2 arrays;
 an object `{"a": 1}` gets parsed into `2‿1⥊"a"‿1`.
-Further, when building the result we have to make sure to "recognise" when to pull values and sublists out of the recursively build up `vs`, and when to use `ks` to get keys instead.
+Further, when building the result we have to make sure to "recognise" when to pull values and sublists out of the recursively built up `vs`, and when to use `ks` to get keys instead.
-This can be achieved by taking `on` into consideration
+This can be achieved by taking `on` into consideration:

 ``` bqn
     ⌽((≠on)∾˜1-˜ln/n)⊔vi  # How to build which sublist